 Most intranets have social features such as comments, @ mentions, and secure document sharing.
 Using these methods will allow you to bring the right people at the right time to contribute to work, and in keeping all the feedback and contributions contextual.

-Hiring the most talented freelancers or employees for your virtual office team is one of most significant part of having a productive off-site team.
+Hiring the most talented freelancers or employees for your virtual office team is one of the most significant parts of having a productive off-site team.

 Once you are done with the hiring of contractors or employees for your virtual office, you need to maintain a substantial leadership role to lead your virtual team.